-provide some feedback on our program so we may evaluate our strengths and areas we can grow.

-What was the primary reason that you chose to take Driver's Ed with CCRI?

-a.
-Location

-b.
-Cost

-c.
-Schedule (to accommodate my schedule)

-d.
-Availability (when the course was available to be taken)

-e.
-Other(Please specify)

-Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver?

-a.
-Yes

-b.
-No

-c.
-I feel somewhat prepared.

-d.
-I feel prepared but wanted to learn more.

-Did your instructor(s) present information clearly and in an interesting manner?

-a.
-Yes

-b.
-No

-c.
-Sometimes

-Was the pace of the course adequate?

-a.
-Yes, the pace was just right:

-b.
-The pace was too slow.

-c.
-The pace was too fast.

-Was there any topic you feel should have been covered more in depth?

-a.
-Yes,

-(b.
-No.)

-Was there anything on the final examination or Permit test that you felt was not covered adequately?

-a.
-Yes,
+What was the primary reason that you chose to take Driver's Ed with CCRI? a.
+Location b.
+Cost c.
+Schedule (to accommodate my schedule) d.
+Availability (when the course was available to be taken) e.
+Other (Please specify) Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver? a.
+Yes b.
+No c.
+Ifeel somewhat prepared. d.
+Ifeel prepared but wanted to learn more.
+Did your instructor(s) present information clearly and in an interesting manner? a.
+Yes b.
+No c.
+Sometimes Was the pace of the course adequate?
+Yes, the pace was just right.The pace was too slow.The pace was too fast.
+Was there any topic you feel should have been covered more in depth? a.
+Yes, b.
+No. Was there anything on the final examination or Permit test that you felt was not covered adequate. a.
+Yes, b.
+No. itely?
 Any suggestions for improvements?

-Not really, overall good, Room was cold though.

 Any compliments/positives you would like to share?

-instructor was amazing.
-You should give him a raise